maryxyan/E-API_A/README.md

 ## API Documentation

-Access the API documentation at `/api/swagger.json` after starting the server.
+Access the API documentation at `/api/swagger.json`  or `/docs/index.html` for the UI after starting the server.
 Import this file into Swagger UI or Postman for interactive documentation.

 ### Key Endpoints